-This is Bill Felker with Poor Will’s Almanack for the second week of Middle Fall.
+Poor Will’s Almanack for the fifth week of Early Spring.

 White cabbage butterflies are the surest sign of the beginning of the end of early spring.
 And once you notice the familiar white cabbage butterfly, then you know the more elusive mourning cloak butterflies and the question mark butterflies and the tortoise shell butterflies and the tiny blues are flying too.

 When you see cabbage butterflies, then you know that gold finches are turning gold, and soon you may soon see ants working on the sidewalk.